JonasGessner/JGProgressView/README.md

 ![sample image](http://j-gessner.de/general/images/JGProgressView.png)

 Setup
 =====
-1. Add the `JGprogressView` folder to your Project
+1. Add the `JGProgressView` folder to your Project

 2. Add the **QuartzCore** framework to your project.